mrmans0n/compose-rules/docs/rules.md

 ### Do not emit content and return a result

-Composable functions should either emit layout content, or return a value, but not both.
+Composable functions should either emit layout content or return a value, but not both.

-If a composable should offer additional control surfaces to its caller, those control surfaces or callbacks should be provided as parameters to the composable function by the caller.
+If a composable needs to offer additional control surfaces to its caller, those should be provided as parameters.

 More info: [Compose API guidelines](https://github.com/androidx/androidx/blob/androidx-main/compose/docs/compose-api-guidelines.md#emit-xor-return-a-value)